 We’ve scoured the internet, our vast knowledge, and past case studies to create the most comprehensive list possible.

 Be sure to bookmark and share this checklist.
-We will keep it up to date, month-by-month, and year-by-year, with the latest SEO techniques and strategies.
+We will keep it up to date with the latest SEO techniques and strategies.

-Everything you’ll find below is meant to be the most up to date advice to help you improve your Search Engine Rankings in 2019.
+Everything you’ll find below is meant to be the most up to date advice to help you improve your Search Engine Rankings.

 What are we waiting for?
 Let’s get started…

 - SEO Foundations Checklist

 - Extra Credit #1: SEO Tips From The Pros

 - Extra Credit #2: Use 3rd Party Platforms To Boost Your Results

 When marketers look to be seen in the search engine rankings, typically there are 2 strategies.

 The first strategy is to bid on keywords in your industry using tools like Google AdWords.
 AdWords allows you to bid on keywords that you want to rank for.
 The cost per click is dependant on a few factors like competition, keyword, ad copy, landing page, and click through rate.
 While bidding on keywords is a great way to rank a new site in a competitive industry, it’s not the best long-term strategy.